Atka mackerel: Distribution and habitat

 Found exclusively in the northern Pacific, Atka mackerel are known from the Sea of Japan and the waters off Hokkaido, as well as the southern Kuril Islands, and from Stalemate and Bowers Bank in the Aleutian chain to Icy bay, Alaska.
 They can also be rarely seen as far south as Redondo Beach, California.

 Atka mackerel can generally be found from the intertidal zone to depths up to 575 m.

-Migration
+Migration and breeding

 They migrate from shelves to coastal waters to spawn which occurs (in the Aleutians) from July to September.
 Their eggs adhere to crevices in the rocks, and incubate for 40–45 days.
 Males guard the clutches of eggs until they hatch.

 Ecology

 The fish feed on copepods and euphausiids.
 They are, in turn, preyed upon by several species such as bony fishes, (coho salmon, sablefish, Polypera simushirae, Pacific cod, Pacific halibut, and Arrowtooth flounder) mammals (Steller's sea lion), birds (Thick-billed murre), and rays (the Aleutian skate, White-blotched skate, and the Alaska skate) and an important food source for birds, other fish and mammals.